 Your back hurts.
 Your feet are swollen (and they hurt, too).
 You have to empty your bladder more times than you can count.
 You fully expected all these things to happen during pregnancy, right?
+Did you ever expect that you could be susceptible to carpal tunnel, too?

 But now your hands are numb.
 Your fingers tingle.
 You can barely grip a coffee mug.
 What’s going on?